Syriamanal/PMPluginTutrl/about-events/entity.health.change.md

 ##Finding the entity
 There are multiple information supplied in the $data, but if you want to test if it is a player whose health is changed, use `$this->api->player->getByEID($data["eid"])`.
 If it is not a player, you will receive `false`.
 Again, keep in mind to check false with the identical operator (`===` or `!==`).
 Or, a better means to check is to use the `instanceof` operator.

-If it is not a Player imstance, it is a mob hurt.
+If it is not a Player instance, it is a mob hurt.
 You can get that mob directly from `$data["entity"]`.

 ##Cause
 * Hurt by a player: